 Objectives of the Carbon Border Adjustment Mechanism (CBAM)

-- Prevent carbon leakage
+- Preventing carbon leakage

-- Complement the EU ETS
+- Complementing the EU ETS

-- Reinforce international climate agreements and actions
+- Reinforcing international climate agreements and actions

 Details